 Melo de Assis BL, Viana Vieira R, Rudenco Gomes Palma IT, Bertolini Coutinho M, de Moura J, Peiter GC, Teixeira KN.
 Three-dimensional models of antigens with serodiagnosis potential for leprosy: An in silico study.
 World J Clin Infect Dis 2023; In press

-Core Tip: Leprosy is a disease with high clinical and epidemiological impact, because it causes irreversible and disfiguring sequelae and has a high incidence in emerging countries.
-Its variability of manifestations, with different immune responses and the difficulty of cultivating M. leprae in the laboratory, makes it difficult to develop sensitive and specific tests for the diagnosis of the disease, thus emphasizing the importance of in silico studies to help in this problem.
+Core Tip: Leprosy is a disease with high clinical and epidemiological impact, because it causes irreversible and disfiguring sequelae and has a high incidence in endemic countries.
+Its variability of manifestations, with different immune responses and the difficulty of cultivating M. leprae in the laboratory, makes it difficult to develop sensitive and specific tests for the diagnosis of the disease, thus emphasizing the importance of in silico studies to solve this problem.
 In this sense, this study aimed to obtain three-dimensional models of M. leprae antigens, which have stood out in previous studies as candidates for the serological diagnosis of leprosy.

 INTRODUCTION